Mo-Azeem/fantom.ai/README.md

 # Welcome to Fantom.ai

-Please understand it's just a made up name that means nothing... but it sounds cool though :)

 Fantom.ai is a simple web app that takes a block of text, analyses it, and displays the emotional stats of the analyzed text, whether it is ironic, or has confidences or a sense of agreement.